 - It cuts the water and tweaks the water flow around the hull, increasing the vessel’s speed, fuel efficiency and stability.

 - 12-15% of better fuel efficiency is observed in the vessel with the bulbous bow.

-- It also increases the buoyancy of the onward part of the vessel, which results in the reduction of pitching up to some extent.
+- It also increases the buoyancy of the onward part of the vessel, which reduces pitching up to some extent.

 Related Read: Types of Bow Designs used for Ships

-- The stern is aft end structure and designed to provide low resistance, high propulsion efficiency and avoid vibrations.
+- The stern is an aft-end structure designed to provide low resistance, high propulsion efficiency, and avoid vibrations.

-- It is the rearmost part of a ship which keeps the water out.
+- It is the rearmost part of a ship that keeps the water out.
 Rudders and propellers are hanged to the stern.